ddiivviiddii/devices-in-visio/README.md

 # devices-in-visio
-Automatic device creation in MS Visio
+Automatic device's creation in MS Visio

 This VBA code creates shape 'device' with named inputs/outputs in Visio.
 Usage: